-- 43. Feeding measures in pig production include phase feeding, formulating diets based on digestible/available nutrients, using low-protein amino acid-supplemented diets, and feed additives/supplements.
+42. Feeding measures in pig production include phase feeding, formulating diets based on digestible/available nutrients, using low-protein amino acid-supplemented diets, and feed additives/supplements.
 These are all considered category 1 techniques.
-Further techniques are currently being investigated (e.g. different feeds for males (boars and castrated males) and females) and might be additionally available in the future. - 44.
-The crude protein content of the pig ration can be reduced if the amino acid supply is optimised through the addition of synthetic amino acids (e.g. lysine, methionine, threonine, tryptophan) or special feed components, using the best available information on "ideal protein' combined with dietary supplementation. - 45.
-A crude protein reduction of 20 to 30 g per kg of feed can be achieved depending on pig production category and the current starting point.
+Further techniques are currently being investigated (e.g. different feeds for males (boars and castrated males) and females) and might be additionally available in the future.

+43. The crude protein content of the pig ration can be reduced if the amino acid supply is optimised through the addition of synthetic amino acids (e.g. lysine, methionine, threonine, tryptophan) or special feed components, using the best available information on "ideal protein' combined with dietary supplementation.

+44. A crude protein reduction of 2 to 3 % in the feed can be achieved, depending on pig production category and the current starting point.
 The resulting range of dietary crude protein contents is reported in Table 4.
 The values in the table are indicative target levels and may need to be adapted to local conditions.
-It has been shown that a decrease of 10 g per kg of crude protein in the diet of finishing pigs, results in a 10% lower TAN (total ammonia nitrogen) content of the pig slurry and a 10% lower NH3 emissions (Canh et al., (1998b).
+It has been shown that a decrease of 1 % crude protein in the diet of finishing pigs, results in a 10% lower TAN (total ammonia nitrogen) content of the pig slurry and a 10% lower NH3 emissions (Canh et al., (1998b).